What Foods to Avoid When Trying to Lose Weight: What Not to Eat!

 Processed foods contain a lot of sugar and salt.
 It's best to avoid these foods as much as possible.
 Opt for fresh fruit, fruit juices and fresh vegetables to help lose those stubborn pounds.

 Deep fried foods are on the once in a while menu too.
 A small portion of chips averages 300 calories.
 One medium deep fried onion ring averages 50 calories.
 A deep fried chicken wing averages a whopping 100 calories and that's without the dip.
+Fried foods in general are on the occasional treat list.

 Any food over 400 calories per portion is off the menu.
 Read labels and get familiar with what you eat and what you drink.
 Know your calories.
 Any food with more than 4 grams of fat per serving is also off the menu during the week.
 Low fat does not mean less than 4 grams, read the labels.